-10 Budget Period Detail
+11 Budget Period Detail

 Enter the projected costs for Personnel and Non-Personnel (equipment, supplies, travel, printing/publications, other).
 Most AHA awards include 10% overhead.
-AHA does not pay indirects on Predoctoral and Postdoctoral Fellowships.
+AHA does not pay indirect costs on Predoctoral and Postdoctoral Fellowships.
 Consult the program description for details.

-If the application is funded, the Budget Justification will be reviewed prior to award activation to confirm that budget items comply with AHA Guidelines and allowable expenditures.
+If the application is funded, the budget will be reviewed prior to award activation to confirm that budget items comply with AHA Guidelines and allowable expenditures.